jerrykao8787/mlFinal/README.md

 ## Evaluation

-To evaluate my model, use this code in Jupyter Notebook:
+To evaluate my model, use this file in Jupyter Notebook:

 ```eval
 0810756_Final_inference.ipynb